 If absences are showing trends of reducing, according to the ONS, surely, they don’t impact production massively?
 As it happens, the bigger picture looks more complex than it first seems.

 Using a mathematical calculator like ours will reveal what you could change for the better in your business.
-Remember that you should not include any absences related to statutory leave, such as dependants leave, or you might set yourself up for discrimination claims.
-Or worse, you’ll be headed straight for an employment tribunal.
+Remember that you should not include any absences related to statutory leave, such as dependants leave, or you might set yourself up for potential employment tribunal claims.

-In some situations, the formula might highlight that a worker needs mental health support.
+In some situations, this might highlight that a worker needs mental health support.
 When dealing with stress and anxiety, employees can end up taking days off more frequently.
 They might benefit from counselling via an employee assistance programme.

 How is the Bradford Factor worked out?